 You can find most Web3 communities on platforms like Discord and Telegram.
 If your customers are there, they’re indicating they’re okay with the decentralized method of building connections.

-The direction of your brand is not dependent on internal data or trends alone.
-You also hear and consider user feedback and suggestions.
+Data and trends are helpful.
+But make sure to consider user feedback and suggestions.
 This level of team collaboration is indicative of Web3 decision-making as a participatory process.

 Global Reach